 - Skills: Learn about the skills robots possess that mimic—and often surpass—human capabilities.
 Put your abilities to the test against robot counterparts.

 - Locomotion: Explore the varieties of ways that robots can move and how they can offer humans access to places we can’t venture ourselves.

-- Build-a-Bot: Assemble and tinker with robots and see what you can get them to do!
+- Build-a-Bot: Assemble the basic components of robots and see what you can get them to do!

-Robot Revolution will come to life with more than 25 robots that have been secured from some of the most innovative global robotics companies.
+Robot Revolution will come to life with about 40 robots that have been secured from some of the most innovative global robotics companies.
 Guests will be awed by the amazing breakthroughs and capabilities of these machines.
 Activities in each of the content areas will allow guests to:

 - Teach a robotic arm new movements to learn more about programming

-- Put your abilities to the test against robot counterparts: Try to “beat” a robot’s reflexes or experiment with various robot grippers
+- Put your abilities to the test and experiment with various robot grippers

 - Meet Baxter, a versatile robot that is perfect for working in industry alongside people